AjayKrishnaDerebail/ACI-assignments/Assignment1/src/Assignment1/README.md

 order to achieve this we need to perform the following.

-1.Create a POJO object in which represents parents or any person who is trying to search for a good school Name, phoneno, email
+1.Create a POJO object in which represents parents or any person who is trying to search for a good school .Name, phoneno, email

   public class Parent {
     private String name;